IN LOVING MEMORY

 Cheyenne Chewning was raised in Greenville, SC and currently resides in Columbia.
 She graduated from the University of South Carolina in 2020 with a Bachelor’s degree in Psychology.
 Cheyenne is pursuing her Master’s degree in Clinical Mental Health Counseling from Lenoir-Rhyne University and is expected to graduate in the summer of 2023.
 Cheyenne is currently an intern and enjoys working with children and adolescents.

-Roberto Vazquez, Intern
+Roberto Vazquez, MA, LPC-A

-Roberto Vazquez was born in Puerto Rico and currently lives in Lexington, SC.
+Roberto Vazquez was born in Puerto Rico and currently lives in Elgin, SC.
 Mr. Vazquez's educational background includes a Bachelor degree in Biology from University of Puerto Rico and a Masters in Clinical Mental Health Counseling from Northwestern University.
 He is currently an intern for A New Tomorrow in Sumter.
 He enjoys working with adults, children, adolescents in anxiety and panic attacks, behavior problems, depression, grief and attachment.